leohinterlang/argFace/README.md

 Short options may be specified in a letter group.

      -abc (same as) -a -b -c

+Long option names may use letters, digits, the dash (hyphen) or the underscore.

+    --long
+    --dashes-join-words
+    --underscores_are_ok
+    --lowerCamelCase
+    --UpperCamelCase

 Each option may be defined with two variants.
 Usually there is a short option and a long option.
 But two long options may also be used.